vpiotr/ulog/demos/README.md

-make demo_custom_formatting  # For the custom types demo make demo_auto_flushing      # For the auto-flushing scope demo make demo_debug_scope        # For the debug scope RAII demo make ulog_demo              # For the main demo
+make demo_custom_formatting  # For the custom types demo make demo_auto_flushing      # For the auto-flushing scope demo make demo_debug_scope        # For the debug scope RAII demo make demo_cerr_observer      # For the cerr observer demo make ulog_demo              # For the main demo
 ```